testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-restapi/store-variables.md

 ---
 title: "Store Variables"
 page_title: "Store Variables"
-metadesc: "Store Variables in Testsigma"
+metadesc: "tored variables are variables that are used to store data from a response body or response headers | Learn about Store Variables in Testsigma"
 noindex: false
 order: 4.68
 page_id: "Store Variables"